 Support - If you just need to talk with someone, then the following organisations are here to help:

-LGBT Scotland Helpline is open every week on a Tuesday and a Wednesday between 12noon - 9pm.
+- LGBT Support - 0300 123 2523 - LGBT Scotland Helpline is open every week on a Tuesday and a Wednesday between 12noon - 9pm

 *Please note: if you go to an Accident and Emergency Department because of worries about how you are feeling or what you are experiencing, they will be able to assess your difficulties and arrange for you to see a specialist if needed.
 But Accident & Emergency is a busy and stressful place, and you may have to wait a long time.
 It can be quicker to phone NHS 24 on 111, as they can arrange for you to get to the right help.

 Other organisations that can support you if you are having suicidal thoughts, have been bereaved by suicide or are concerned about someone include:

 - Scottish Association for Mental Health (SAMH)

 - Survivors of Bereavement by Suicide